 Competing and Comparative Justice: Values and Ethics in the Criminal Justice Process

-Examine the complexity of ethical problems that arise in the context of the criminal justice system.
-You will critically analyse some of the key debates about values underpinning lawmaking and criminal justice.
+This module introduces the complexity of ethical problems that arise in the criminal justice arena, challenging preconceptions of what is “right” and “wrong” in a range of situations in the UK and abroad.
+You will critically analyse some of the key debates about values underpinning law-making and criminal justice.

 Communication Skills for Criminal Justice